The following are confirmed presenters for the

 Back to Top

-The Honorable Philip D. Moeller is Senior Vice President of Energy Delivery and Chief Customer Solutions Officer at the Edison Electric Institute (EEI).
-EEI is the association that represents all of the nation’s investor-owned electric utilities.
+Philip D. Moeller is Executive Vice President, Business Operations Group and Regulatory Affairs at the Edison Electric Institute (EEI).
+EEI is the association that represents all of the nation’s investor-owned electric companies.

-Similarly, EEI’s member companies increasingly are focused on delivering innovative solutions that meet customers’ changing expectations.
-In his role as Chief Customer Solutions Officer, Mr. Moeller works with EEI’s member companies to identify policy solutions and business opportunities to better serve customers.
+EEI’s member companies increasingly are focused on delivering innovative solutions that meet customers’ changing expectations.
+Mr. Moeller works with EEI’s member companies to identify policy solutions and business opportunities to better serve customers.

 Earlier in his career, Mr. Moeller headed the Washington, D.C., office of Alliant Energy Corporation.
 He also served as a Senior Legislative Assistant for Energy Policy to U.S. Senator Slade Gorton (R-WA), and as the Staff Coordinator of the Washington State Senate Energy and Telecommunications Committee in Olympia, Washington.

 Mr. Moeller was born in Chicago and raised on a ranch near Spokane, Washington.
-He received a BA in Political Science in 1983 from Stanford University.
+He received a BA in Political Science from Stanford University.

 Back to Top